 Remote Sensing Information Gateway (RSIG)

-The Remote Sensing Information Gateway (RSIG) offers a new way for users to get the multi-terabyte, environmental datasets they want via an interactive, Web browser-based application.
-A file download and parsing process that now takes months will be reduced via RSIG to minutes.
+The Remote Sensing Information Gateway (RSIG) allows for quick and easy access to subsets of multi-terabyte, environmental datasets via an interactive, Web browser-based application.
+A file download and parsing process that typically takes months is reduced to minutes with RSIG.

 - About RSIG